achingbrain/mono-repo-bootstrap/README.md

 $ mv mono-repo-bootstrap my-project-name
 $ cd my-project-name
 $ rm -rf .git # this is your project now
-$ mkdir packages # your packages will go here
 $ cd packages
 $ git clone ... # clone your various repos
 $ cd ../